“Judy Garland is a pert, persuasive and amazingly sympathetic little Dorothy.” – Edwin Schallert, 1939

 CREDITS: Producer, Mervyn LeRoy; Director, Victor Fleming; author, L. Frank Baum; screen play, Noel Langley, Florence Ryerson, Edgar Allan Woolf; adaptor, Noel Langley; music, Harold Arlen; lyrics, E. Y. Harburg; musical adaptor, Herbert Stothart; musical numbers, Bobby Connolly, camera man, Harold Rosson; sound, Douglas Shearer; film editor, Blanche Sewell.

-Also from August 10, 1939: Two more items from the “Film Daily” trade magazine, chronicling Judy and Mickey Rooney’s tour of the eastern seaboard on their way to New York for the NY premiere of The Wizard of Oz.
+August 10, 1939: Two more items from the “Film Daily” trade magazine, chronicling Judy and Mickey Rooney’s tour of the eastern seaboard on their way to New York for the NY premiere of The Wizard of Oz.

 The text for the two notices: